zcbmlijygrdwa/cvminecraft/edge_detection/Marr-Hildreth/README.md

 Launch Matlab and go to the directory that contains the project, and run:

         imgs = my_edge_detector('path/to/imageFile.jpg')

 or

         imgs = prog1('path/to/imageFile.jpg')

-The image will be processed with 5 different sigma values and results will be saved to "/output“ folder.
+The image will be processed with five different sigma values and results will be saved to "/output“ folder.

-The output imgs is a cell array with each element as a edge detection output.
+The output imgs is a cell array with each element as an edge detection output.

 # 2. Installation